-- (i) during the pre-employment screening process, the facility shall solicit information from the prospective personnel regarding their vaccination status, including whether any first doses of the vaccine were previously administered, and whether the prospective personnel is interested in obtaining the COVID-19 vaccine.
-Such information must be documented with the personnel's pre-employment screening information and, if hired, retained in the personnel file; provided, however, that nothing in this paragraph shall be construed to require an adult care facility to make any hiring determination based upon the prospective personnel's COVID-19 vaccination status, history, or interest in COVID-19 vaccination; and - (ii) within seven days of hiring new personnel, the facility shall make diligent efforts to schedule all consenting and eligible new personnel for the COVID-19 vaccination.
-The facility must document attempts to schedule and methods used to schedule the vaccine appointment in the individual's personnel file.
+(i) during the pre-employment screening process, the facility shall solicit information from the prospective personnel regarding their vaccination status, including whether any first doses of the vaccine were previously administered, and whether the prospective personnel is interested in obtaining the COVID-19 vaccine.
+Such information must be documented with the personnel's pre-employment screening information and, if hired, retained in the personnel file; provided, however, that nothing in this paragraph shall be construed to require an adult care facility to make any hiring determination based upon the prospective personnel's COVID-19 vaccination status, history, or interest in COVID-19 vaccination; and

-(c) The facility shall further provide all current and new personnel and residents who decline to be vaccinated a written affirmation for their signature, which indicates that they were offered the opportunity for the facility to arrange for a COVID-19 vaccination, but declined.
+- (ii) within seven days of hiring new personnel, the facility shall make diligent efforts to schedule all consenting and eligible new personnel for the COVID-19 vaccination.
+The facility must document attempts to schedule and methods used to schedule the vaccine appointment in the individual's personnel file. - (iii) Adult care facilities must comply with the requirements for vaccination of personnel in 18 NYCRR §§487.9(a)(18), 488.9(a)(14), 490.9(a)(15), and 10 NYCRR §1001.11(q)(5), as applicable, which allow personnel with one vaccine dose to begin working provided that the adult care facility thereafter continuously requires personnel to be fully vaccinated against COVID-19, and to have received any booster or supplemental dose as recommended by CDC. - (c) The facility shall further provide all current and new personnel and residents who decline to be vaccinated a written affirmation for their signature, which indicates that they were offered the opportunity for the facility to arrange for a COVID-19 vaccination, but declined.
 Such affirmation must state that the signatory is aware that, if they later decide to be vaccinated for COVID-19, it is their responsibility to request the facility arrange for their vaccination.
 The facility shall maintain signed affirmations on file at the facility and make such forms available at the request of the Department.

-66-4.3.
-Penalties.

-- (a) A violation of any provision of this Subpart shall be subject to penalties in accordance with sections 12 and 12-b of the Public Health Law. - (b) For adult care facilities, failure to arrange for the vaccination of every facility resident and personnel as set forth in section 66-4.2 of this Part constitutes a "failure in systemic practices and procedures" under Social Services Law 460-d(7)(b)(2)(iii) and pursuant to 18 NYCRR 486.5(a)(4)(v). - (c) In addition to any monetary penalties or referral for criminal investigation to appropriate entities, the Department shall be empowered to immediately take custody and control of such vaccine at a nursing home and re-allocate to another provider.
+- 66-4.3.
+Penalties. - (a) A violation of any provision of this Subpart shall be subject to penalties in accordance with sections 12 and 12-b of the Public Health Law. - (b) For adult care facilities, failure to arrange for the vaccination of every facility resident and personnel as set forth in section 66-4.2 of this Part constitutes a "failure in systemic practices and procedures" under Social Services Law 460-d(7)(b)(2)(iii) and pursuant to 18 NYCRR 486.5(a)(4)(v). - (c) In addition to any monetary penalties or referral for criminal investigation to appropriate entities, the Department shall be empowered to immediately take custody and control of such vaccine at a nursing home and re-allocate to another provider.